honeycrux/Generative-Calligraphy-Website-fyp24/decision-records/containerize-font-models.md

 Effects

 - Increase in scalability of models, reducing integration difficulties/impossibilities
+- Each container can have independent technology choices
 - Improves maintainability by isolating concerns
 - Using a job queue in each container removes the need to keep track of container states in a gateway API application